Who it’s for

 Role-based walkthrough

-Start the demo from the role that carries the program pressure.
+Start the demo from the role carrying the most program pressure.

-Most utility teams get the clearest evaluation by starting with the internal control view, then testing the external workflow they need most: tester, provider, or customer.
+Most utility teams get the clearest evaluation by starting with the internal control view, then moving into the external workflow they need most: tester, service partner, or implementation partner.

 Suggested starts

-• Utility leaders should start with dashboards, registry quality, review queues, and communications traceability.
+• Utility leaders Start with dashboards, registry quality, review queues, and communications traceability.

-• Tester-heavy programs should move next into readiness, kits, submissions, and portal flows.
+• Tester-heavy programs Move next into readiness, kits, submissions, and portal workflows.